 Properties and storage of smokeless powders

-Smokeless powders, or propellants, are essentially mixtures of chemicals designed to bum under controlled conditions at the proper rate to propel a projectile from a firearm.
+Smokeless powders, or propellants, are essentially mixtures of chemicals designed to burn under controlled conditions at the proper rate to propel a projectile from a firearm.
 Smokeless powders are made in three forms:

 - Thin, circular flakes or wafers